dominic162/bloggo/README.md

-#bloggo is a blog application. you can find it live at dominic162.pythonanywhere.com .
+#bloggo is a blog application. you can find it live [here](dominic162.pythonanywhere.com) .